KingPin/doxygen-docker/README.md

 			 - https://hub.docker.com/r/kingpin/doxygen-docker/tags
 			 - https://github.com/KingPin/doxygen-docker/pkgs/container/doxygen-docker
  - **debian**
-	 - uses debian as the base container along with latest available doxygen at time oif build
+	 - uses debian as the base container along with latest available doxygen at time of build
  - **debian-x.x.x**
 	 - uses debian as the base container along with a specific version of doxygen (usually latest packaged at time of build)
 	 - e.g.